Are you thinking of visiting Merida?

 The so-called City of Peace is one of the fastest-growing cities in the Mexican Southeast and one of the safest in the country.

 Therefore, it is not surprising that more and more foreigners are deciding to make Merida their next vacation destination.

-In recent years, the Yucatan Peninsula has positioned itself as one of the favorite places for international and national tourism.
+In recent years, Yucatan has become a magnet for international tourism.
 The architecture, relaxed atmosphere, gastronomy, and local culture with Mayan traditions are some of the things that have conquered tourists around the world.

 Merida is also a city with many entertainment options.
 Luxury shopping malls, museums, concerts and even cenotes are some of the entertainment options in the city.

-As you may know, both the North and Downtown are considered the best areas to invest in Merida and this is because they are areas that attract a large number of locals and tourists.
+As you may know, both the North and Downtown are considered the best areas to invest in Merida.
+And that's why we are not surprised that they are two of the areas with the most tourist attractions.

 While Historic Downtown is home to some of Merida's architectural gems, such as the Cathedral of St Ildefonsus, the North of Merida is where you'll find the best luxury boutiques, shopping malls, cinemas and restaurants.